Nirav-1/mask-detection-COVID-19/README.md

 # mask-detection-COVID-19

 ### Prerequisites:
 1.)
-Python environment is required for the code to run (eg. Anaconda3).
+Python environment is required for the code to run (eg. pycharm).

 2.)
 Install following libraries using command prompt – opencv, numpy, opencv-contrib-python (these libraries are not found in python module thus need to be installed externally).